 How Much Does Breast Implant Removal Cost?

 Breast implant removal surgery costs, on average, $3,049, according to the ASPS.
 This is just the baseline cost and does include additional fees like anesthesia, surgeon’s fees, the surgical facility, prescription medications, medical equipment such as compression garments, and medical tests.
 If you have to have your breast implants taken out because of pain or other medical reasons, insurance may cover your procedure.

 In closing, breast implants help millions of women fit better in clothing and feel better about themselves.
 While breast implants are an amazing feat of cosmetic surgery science, there are cases where breast implant removal is the best option.

-Now that you know the benefits, risks, and cost of breast implant removal, a consultation with an accredited surgeon can give you more information related to your specific case.
+Now that you know the benefits, risks, and costs of breast implant removal, a consultation with an accredited surgeon can give you more information related to your specific case.

 Get a more accurate quote and assistance with health insurance by scheduling a consultation with board-certified cosmetic surgeon Dr. Babak Moein at Moein Surgical Arts in Los Angeles, California.
 (310)694-4486